 - Do not own at least 10 percent of the stock in their corporation, or

 - Are not related to another officer who owns at least 10 percent of stock in the corporation, and

 - Less than 25 percent of their base-year wages are from that corporation.

 - Permanently resign or are permanently removed as officers.

 Corporate officers who:

-Own at least 10 percent of stock in the corporation.
+- Own at least 10 percent of the corporation, or

-Are related to another officer who owns at least 10 percent of stock in the corporation, even if the unemployed officer is otherwise eligible.
+- Are related to another officer who owns at least 10 percent of the corporation, even if the unemployed officer is otherwise eligible, and